-Some participants will complete electronic versions of the questionnaires directly onto the REDcap database (via a survey link in an email).
-Others will complete paper versions.
-REDCap is a secure web based tool that requires researchers accessing it to use a two-step verification process to gain access.
-The REDCap database will be developed, supported and securely hosted at the PCTU.
-The completed paper versions of the questionnaires will be stored securely at UEL in a locked filing cabinet, in a locked office, that only members of the research team will have access to.
+Some participants will complete electronic versions of the baseline and follow up questionnaires directly onto the REDCap database (via a survey link in an email).
+Others will complete paper versions or give their survey responses over the phone to a researcher.
+REDCap is a secure web-based tool that requires researchers accessing it to use a two-step verification process to gain access.
+The REDCap database will be developed, supported and securely hosted by the PCTU.
+Completed paper baseline questionnaires can be entered onto REDCap by site staff and/or will be sent from research sites to the central research team using secure (tracked and signed for) postal routes.
+The completed paper versions of the questionnaires will be stored securely at City, University of London in a locked filing cabinet, in a locked office, that only members of the research team will have access to.
 Questionnaires are identified by participant ID number only and will be stored separately from any paperwork with identifiable information on, including consent forms.
-Data from paper questionnaires will then be entered, by the research team, onto the REDCap database.
+Data from paper questionnaires will be entered, by the research team, onto the REDCap database.